America250 Series Puts Local Spin on American Backstories

 On the occasion of this country's 250th anniversary, Landis Valley Village & Farm Museum's America250 lecture series examines forces which have directly and indirectly affected that experiment and highlights the role that Pennsylvania and Lancaster have played in it.

-The seven-speaker America250 lecture series that Long has pulled together will be presented at Landis Valley Village & Farm Museum, 2451 Kissel Hill Road, Lancaster, on the last Friday of every month, beginning on May 29.
+The seven-speaker America250 lecture series that Long has pulled together will be presented at Landis Valley Village & Farm Museum, 2451 Kissel Hill Road, Lancaster, on the last Friday of every month.
 There are costs involved with attending the series of lectures, which will conclude on Wednesday, Nov.
 18.

 At 6 p.m. on Sept.
 25, Lynette Miller will put a historical spin on "18th Century Fashion in Lancaster."
 Dr. William Woys Weaver will expound upon the topic of "Pennsylvania Dutch Food Traditions" at 6 p.m. on Oct.
 30, while long rifle and back powder expert John Kolar's talk on "Lancaster Gunsmiths of the Early Republic" at 6 p.m. on Nov.
 18 will conclude the series and preview Landis Valley Village & Farm Museum's upcoming exhibit featuring early firearms.